 (6) Other as determined by faculty or department policy.

 The outcome will be documented on the violation form.
 The student will be sent a copy of the form and the Academic Integrity Code.
-A copy of the form will also be sent to the Dean of Academic Affairs.
+A copy of the form will also be sent to the Vice President for Academic Affairs.

-- The student will have two weeks from the date of being notified of the violation to decide whether to appeal the alleged violation(s) or waive the right to an appeal and accept the sanction(s) imposed.
-The student will notify the faculty and the Vice President for Learning of her/his decision to appeal in writing.
+The student will have two weeks from the date of being notified of the violation to decide whether to appeal the alleged violation(s) or waive the right to an appeal and accept the sanction(s) imposed.
+The student will notify the faculty and the Vice President for Academic Affairs of her/his decision to appeal in writing.

-- If the student chooses to appeal, the Vice President for Learning will make a determination as to the merit of the appeal and will convene the Academic Integrity Committee if necessary.
+If the student chooses to appeal, the Vice President for Academic Affairs will make a determination as to the merit of the appeal and will convene the Academic Integrity Committee if necessary.
 Written notification of the time, place and date of the hearing will be sent to all concerned parties.
 This committee will be composed of two (2) students, two (2) faculty members, and the Vice President for Learning, who will act as a tie-breaking member.
-A designated faculty/staff member will assume the role of Vice President for Learning if there exists a specific conflict of interest for the Vice President for Learning in a pending case.
+A designated faculty/staff member will assume the role of Vice President for Learning if there exists a specific conflict of interest for the Vice President for Academic Affairs in a pending case.

 Within two weeks after the hearing, the student and faculty will be informed in writing of the Committee’s determination of academic code violation.
 If the committee finds that a violation of the Academic Integrity Code did occur, the outcome determined by the faculty will be upheld.
 If the Committee finds in favor of the appeal, no sanctions will be imposed.

-All records of violations of the Academic Integrity Code will be maintained by the Vice President for Learning and will be destroyed upon the student’s graduation or three years from the date of the Committee’s recommendation whichever comes first.
+All records of violations of the Academic Integrity Code will be maintained by the Vice President for Academic Affairs and will be destroyed upon the student’s graduation or three years from the date of the Committee’s recommendation whichever comes first.

-- The Vice President for Learning has the responsibility to present all charges against the student.
+The Vice President for Academic Affairs has the responsibility to present all charges against the student.
 The student will have the same rights to present their case as in Process and Discipline Procedures, step 4.

-- Upon the conclusion of this hearing and after deliberation, the Academic Integrity Committee will make a recommendation to the Vice President for Learning based on the preponderance of evidence presented in the hearing verbally or in writing.
+Upon the conclusion of this hearing and after deliberation, the Academic Integrity Committee will make a recommendation to the Vice President for Academic Affairs based on the preponderance of evidence presented in the hearing verbally or in writing.

 (1) Temporary loss of specified College rights and privileges until conditions are met.